Mr-Anonymous-Guy/04_JS_WebDev/README.md

    Open individual project folders to explore:

+ 2. Open individual project folders to explore:
+    '''bash
- 2. cd Level_1/<>
+      cd Level_1/To-Do_App

 3. Run in browser:

-Open the .html file directly
+   - Open the .html file directly

-Or use a local server (e.g., Live Server in VS Code)
+   - Or use a local server (e.g., Live Server in VS Code)

 ✨ Highlights